Research on how individuals engage with and process extremist narratives and contents through media and social platforms.

 This document proposes a series of case studies on interventions for tackling ASB in local areas by local government and other organisations, therefore highlighting the outcomes, together with examples of effective strategies by the local government and organisations, in addition, addressing the gaps to help policy makers and strategists to improve their approach on tackling ASB.

-Research and Analysis, Case Studies and Reports
+Research and Analysis and Case Studies

 Research on the impact of the term ‘Islamist' on counter-extremism